 SUMMER CAMP FAQ

-We know that parents need answers to lots of questions before they decide to send their kids to a Summer Camp.
-We have compiled answers to a list of the most popular questions parents ask and encourage you to email Carlos Lerma, Nature Kids Lafayette Community Engagement Manager, email@example.com, or call at 303.499.3647 x 111.
+We know that parents need answers to lots of questions before they decide to send their kids to a Nature Kids Camp, especially during the COVID-19 crisis.
+We have compiled answers to a list of the most popular questions parents ask Nature Kids each year and encourage you to e-mail email@example.com or call 720.601.4964 if you would like to speak directly to a community liaison about any questions you have regarding Nature Kids camps.

 This is a free program for families in Lafayette who qualify for the Free and Reduced Lunch program through their school or any other form of government assistance.
 Scholarships are available to folks who don’t qualify for free programming.